ProjectAliB/ProjectAli.github.io/Reports/Weekly reports/# Work session 12 - 12032024.md

 ## Results

--Using arrow keys, I used the following code to control the robot movement remotely:
+- Using arrow keys, I used the following code to control the robot movement remotely:

 ```
 #include <Servo.h>